ibm-cloud-docs/power-iaas/set-full-linux.md

 ## Passing user-defined scripts
 {: #cloud-init-fls}

-When you select a full Linux subscription boot image while provisioning a {{site.data.keyword.powerSys_notm}} instance, you get the option to pass in user data during first boot runtime.
+When you select a Full Linux Subscription (FLS) boot image while provisioning a {{site.data.keyword.powerSys_notm}} instance, you get the option to pass in user data during first boot runtime.

 In the user data  you can pass the custom content that allows you to customize the operating system for the specific instance.

 The user data that you pass should follow the following conditions:
 -  It should be uncompressed.
 -  It should start with `#cloud-config`.
 -  It should not exceed 63 Kb in size.